vault27/Foundation/bgp.md

 - Accelerated best path calculation
 - Stability: hiding route flaps from downstream routes
 - Most service providers do not except prefixes larger then /24
-- We configure summarization in address family section for Nexus and it works for all neighbors, we specify summarized prefix there with as-set option and summer only, without summer only option it will advertise all prefixes plus summery
+- We configure summarization in address family section for Nexus and it works for all neighbors, we specify summarized prefix there with as-set option and summer only, without summer only option it will advertise all prefixes plus summary
 - No auto-summary is the default
 - Dynamic route summarization is done via address-family command
     - aggregate-address network subnet-mask [summary-only] [as-set]
+- `as-set` means to keep AS_PATH information from small agregated routes
 - Example: 172.16.1.0/24, 172.16.2.0/24, 172.16.3.0/24 are aggregated with command: aggregate-address 172.16.0.0 255.255.240.0
 - This command will add to BGP table prefix 172.16.0.0/20 - but it will not delete smaller route
 - summer-only option suppresses the component network prefixes